ProEvents

-ProEvents is the leading football promoter in Asia and they are the marketing and event management consultancy with offices in Hong Kong, Malaysia and Singapore.
+ProEvents is the leading football promoter in Asia and they are a marketing and event management consultancy with offices in Hong Kong, Malaysia and Singapore.

 History

 The company was established in Hong Kong in 1992 by Paul J Kam and Julian Kam, a FIFA Licensed Match Agent.
-Subsequently, two more offices set up in Singapore and Malaysia in 2000 and 2001 respectively.
+Subsequently, two more offices were set up in Singapore and Malaysia in 2000 and 2001 respectively.

-The company’s first ever international football match organised two decades ago was Hong Kong local champions Eastern Athletic Association vs. Japan J-League Nagoya Grampus Eight taken place at the Mongkok Stadium in Hong Kong in 1993.
+The company’s first-ever international football match organised two decades ago was Hong Kong local champions Eastern Athletic Association vs. Japan J-League Nagoya Grampus Eight taken place at the Mongkok Stadium in Hong Kong in 1993.
 Since then, ProEvents has managed and organised international football matches in the following Asian cities:

 Bandar Seri Begawan, Bangkok, Beijing, Busan, Guangzhou, Hangzhou, Hanoi, Hong Kong, Jakarta, Kuantan, Kuala Lumpur, Macao, Manila, Nagoya, Saitama, Seoul, Shanghai, Shenzhen, Singapore, Tokyo, Vancouver and Yiwu.

 Business

-ProEvents has been organising and promoting international matches for major football clubs as well as national teams, also specialises in club sponsorship and CSR, media and event marketing, merchandising & licensing, player commercial endorsement and professional consultancy in football industry.
+ProEvents has been organising and promoting international matches for major football clubs as well as national teams, also specialises in club sponsorship and CSR, media and event marketing, merchandising & licensing, player commercial endorsement and professional consultancy in the football industry.